Viktor1722/Mrr-drones/README.md

 ## What is MRR
-Multi rotor research business model is to make drones easyer for industrila use without the need of a drone operator.
-They have created a sofisticated software which controls the drone to follow a desicgneted path pointed from the user.
-The main task of the drones is to take a lot of images that are then inputed in to 3d modeling software where variouse of services can be performed Figure 1 and 2 such as distance mesurmanets and inspection of mariouse object such as rooftops and road inspection.
+MRR specializes in industrial drone technology that eliminates the need for specialized drone operators.
+Their sophisticated software enables drones to autonomously follow user-designated flight paths.
+The primary function of these drones is to capture extensive imagery for 3D modeling applications, which supports various services such as precise distance measurements and detailed inspections of structures like rooftops and roadways.

 Figure 1<img width="571" alt="Screenshot 2025-03-02 at 14 15 44" src="https://github.com/user-attachments/assets/4a9edd66-bc22-40e5-a707-ad211f1987d3" />